Episode 23: Beauty, the Egg, and the Sleeping Desire

 Truth be told, however, this is something of a mediocre episode.
 For people wanting action, excitement and explosions, we get very little apart from a few one-sided battles between Kazari and various others.
 The battles all end pretty much inconclusively, and really only serve as a first look preview of Kazari’s new abilities – which granted are not uninteresting.
 It’s genuinely fascinating to see Kazari combine his wind abilities with Mezuru’s water abilities, and use Gameru’s gravity abilities in a way their original owner never did (seeing as he never actually used his powers.
 Ever.
 Which made sense for Gameru – he was never meant to be the brightest crayon in the box), in the same way that it’s always interesting to see Eiji’s combinations.

-hawk-headed gorilla would be pretty damn scary.
+Although you'd think an octopus-legged hawk-headed gorilla would be pretty damn scary. |

 People wanting sweeping, epic plot developments won’t be keen either.
 We’re given hints about Date’s condition (which rumours say is an incurable disease of vagueness – possibly Sudden Onset Manly Collapsing Sickness, the male equivalent of Pale Complexion Disease, but we’ve yet to see any manly collapsing), and as mentioned multiple times, we see Kazari testing out his new powers, which raises interesting questions as to what happens when he absorbs that Zou Medal and that Kamakiri Medal we know he has.
 But apart from that, the episode is rather light on plot, especially compared to TaJaDor’s introductory arc.